rahil627/mind-of-rathewolf/docs/_posts/2015-10-10-only-yesterday.md

 But when one stops working, the mind wanders, dreams, desires, an ideal life?

-**Flexing female strength (ability, mind) then giving in to culture.**
+<strong>Flexing female strength (ability, mind) then giving in to culture.</strong>

 Memory and then sleep.
 Yep.
 That’s actually how it works.
 The mind wanders then contemplates.
-&#8212;
+--

 Continued from the next day:
 Mmm, thinking of stealing a bag is a cultural problem from the city.
 The interaction between city and rural changes, to being more physical, without worry.
 Like Jon said, in India a stranger grabbed a kid’s arm to get him on the train, without asking.
 It’s normal, in the culture of that place.

 Toshio likes his car.
 Rural people like their materials.
 As do I. It’s a possessive thing, habituation.
 And music.
 Zombie-like rural life.
 Less thinking, routine action.